-Use the IMPORT command to transfer data from external data sources into Exasol.
+To transfer data from an external data source into Exasol, use the IMPORT SQL command.
 Data can be imported directly into a table or returned as result set.
-Sources can be other databases, files, or scripts.
-To know more about it, see IMPORT.
+The source can be another database, a file, or a script.

 Data Migration Scripts

 You can use data migration scripts that are provided in an open source project on GitHub to migrate data from different sources into Exasol.
 The migration process consists of two phases: In the first phase, the table metadata is read from the source system and table definitions (DDL) are transformed for Exasol.
 In the second phase, the actual data is migrated into Exasol using ExaLoader.